By-Laws

 C. He/she advocates race, religious, sexual orientation or class hatred.

-D. His/her attendance to meetings, Field Excursions, Special or Haunted House investigations falls below 50% in any given six (6) month period.
-This applies only to Sustaining memberships.
+D. His/her attendance to meetings, research or investigations falls below 50% in any given six (6) month period.
+This applies only to Active memberships.

 Section 4.
 Your Active Membership can be permanently revoked if: